Masahiro Fujisawa (藤澤 将広), Ph.D.

 - Applications

-- Modeling flight policies of echolocating bats (Preprint); Data Analysis (Sports, Marketing)
+- AI for Science such as Ecology (Preprint); Data Analysis (Sports, Marketing)

 CV